Hi, my name is Chris Murphy and I started Tuck-Box. Here I'm going to answer your most frequently asked questions...

-By this time I was getting pretty into cakes.
-Nights I spent baking for various cafes and restaurants and by day I was interning for a 'big deal' cake maker in Mayfair, making elaborate £25,000 + wedding cakes for the well heeled.
+I started my career baking at night for various cafes and restaurants.
+By day I was interning for a 'big deal' cake maker in Mayfair, making elaborate £25,000 + wedding cakes for the well heeled.
 On top of this I was freelancing for a company that supplied intricately iced biscuits to prestigious department stores such as Harrods and Selfridges.
 And so it was that I honed my piping and sugar craft skills to the meticulous standards of the rich and famous...

 When did you start Tuck-Box cakes?

-Of course I couldn’t balance all this forever and after a while I began to see there was a gap in the market for something a little more colourful, so I decided to start my own company to address this.
-Having already established a following through my blog (and by this time print too) I kept the name Tuck-Box and channelled the sense of fun and imagination the name originally evoked into my first cake collection.
-Skip to 2012 and with the help of a loan from the Princes Trust, I debuted Tuck-Box at the National Wedding Show.
+I started Tuck-Box cakes in 2012 with the help of a loan from the Princes Trust.
+Channelling the sense of fun and imagination the name originally evoked I debuted my first cake collection at the National Wedding Show.
 In an industry dominated with austere white cakes, my designs really stood out and overnight I was crowned 'the maverick of cakes' by Britains leading wedding magazine Vogue Brides!

 Why choose Tuck-Box?